Normalize mental health + gain new skills.

 Training is typically broken down like so:

-- 2 weeks to complete the orientation and training content on our online learning platform.
-This part of training includes two assignments and optional coaching calls.
+• 2 weeks to complete the orientation and training content on our online learning platform.
+This part of training includes 1-2 assignments and optional coaching calls.

 Once you successfully complete your final Mock Talk, and your coach deems you ‘stage ready’, you will officially be a certified Jack Talks Speaker!